Arbonne

 Distributors are not even allowed to set up their own websites or online sales pages on places like eBay.

-It is highly likely that the majority of Arbonne salespeople will fail due to the industry-wide 99% failure rate.
+It is highly likely that the majority of their salespeople will fail due to the direct sales industry-wide 99% failure rate.

-Usually, it is a tiny percentage that is ever likely to be successful.
+Usually, it is a tiny percentage that is ever likely to be successful and those are usually the ones that got in very early.

-Arbonne certainly does not appear to make it easy for the reps to succeed.
+Arbonne certainly does not appear to make it easy for their sales reps to succeed.

 That is unless they can bring in as many people as they possibly can and have those people remain members for a very long time.